What Can You Do with a PC English Major?

 I’m grateful for my experience at PC, and I’m still seeking out and crossing the many interdisciplinary bridges that connect literature and song, quotes and notes.”

-Kaitlyn Pratt, B. A. 2000, is a news reporter for Fox 5 Atlanta.
+Kaitlyn Pratt, B. A. 2000, is a news reporter and the weekend morning anchor for Fox 5 Atlanta.
 In 2008, she received an Edwin R. Murrow Award for her coverage of the Troy Davis capital punishment case; she also received a Best General Reporting award from the Associated Press.

 "My name is Kaitlyn Pratt.
 I'm a reporter for Fox 5 News in Atlanta, and a 2000 graduate of the Providence College Liberal Arts Honors Program.